Career and Technical Education Pathways

 Accounting 1

 Students will be introduced to one of the fastest-growing professions in the United States, which includes a formal system of financial-record management for proprietorships and partnerships.
-Students will also study accounting vocabulary, the relationship between accounting and business, and the accounting cycle for service business organized as proprietorship.
+Students will also study accounting vocabulary, the relationship between accounting and business, and the accounting cycle for service businesses organized as a proprietorship.
 QuickBooks accounting software will be used to enter transactions and create financial reports.
 A business simulation is used at the end of the semester to aid students in synthesizing and applying their learning.

 Accounting 2

 In Accounting 2, students will gain experience dealing with specialized accounting applications: special journals, petty cash system, taxes, depreciation, managerial decisions, and interest.
 Corporate accounting will be introduced.
 Students will use QuickBooks to complete many accounting problems.
 They will manually calculate a payroll problem and utilize a computer program to verify the result.
 Computerized business simulations are used to provide practical experience in handling retail business records.
-(Students must complete Accounting 1 and 2 to earn college credit with a “B” or better.)

 Accounting 3

 This course will provide the student with more experience in dealing with advanced problems and procedures in accounting, extensively utilizing the computer.
 The student will extend the skills learned in Accounting 1 and 2, then continue to gain experience in partnership and departmentalized accounting.
 A problem-solving approach will be used for unique applications.
 Intensive investigation of career opportunities will be offered.
 Automated business simulations will be used to provide practical experience handling corporate records.
-If time allows, students have the opportunity to take the Microsoft Excel Core and Expert exam.
+If time allows, students can take the Microsoft Excel Core and Expert exam.

 Accounting 4